wotcity/wotcity-starter-kit/README.md

 ## Discussion

-There are various ways to get involved with .CITY Starter Kit.
+There are various ways to get involved with WoT.City Starter Kit.
 We're looking for help identifying bugs, writing documentation and contributing codes.

-Most of the .CITY Starter Kit developers, users and contributors are at WeChat group or IRC channel.
+Most of the WoT.City Starter Kit developers, users and contributors are at WeChat group or IRC channel.
 You can find us in the [#wotcity](http://webchat.freenode.net/?channels=wotcity) IRC channel on irc.freenode.net.
 You can get information of how to join WeChat group at [#wotcity](http://webchat.freenode.net/?channels=wotcity).

 ## How to Report Bugs

-Bugs are reported via [https://github.com/wotcity/dotcity-starter-kit](https://github.com/wotcity/dotcity-starter-kit).
+Bugs are reported via [https://github.com/wotcity/wotcity-starter-kit](https://github.com/wotcity/dotcity-starter-kit).

 ## Core Style Guide

-.CITY Starter Kit project follows [jQuery's Style Guides](http://contribute.jquery.org/style-guide/) except that:
+WoT.City Starter Kit project follows [jQuery's Style Guides](http://contribute.jquery.org/style-guide/) except that:

-* `forin` must be used in .CITY Starter Kit project.
+* `forin` must be used in WoT.City Starter Kit project.
 * `quotmark` must be `single`.
 Strings must use singlequote.

-.CITY Starter Kit project uses JSHint to validate code styles.
+WoT.City Starter Kit project uses JSHint to validate code styles.
 The JSHint options are stored in the `.jshintrc` file.
 Run `$ gulp jshint` to detect errors.

 ## License